-Supporting Deployment of Controlled Environment Agricultural Assets in New York State
+Supporting Deployment of Controlled Environment Agricultural Assets in New York State Agbotic, Inc.

-Agbotic, Inc.

-NY Green Bank ("NYGB") has committed \$6.0 million to finance the construction and operation of a cluster of energy efficient robotic greenhouses (collectively, the "Project") developed by Agbotic, Inc. ("Agbotic").
-The Project is located in Sackets Harbor, NY and will grow certified organic produce for sale into local markets, while the Project's energy efficiency measures and on-site generation are expected to reduce greenhouse gas ("GHG") emissions.
-This is NYGB's first investment in a controlled environment agricultural ("CEA") asset as part of its ongoing efforts to create and expand new asset classes of sustainable infrastructure investments.
+On June 20, 2019 NY Green Bank ("NYGB") committed \$6.0 million to finance the construction and operation of a cluster of energy efficient robotic greenhouses (collectively, the "Project") developed by Agbotic, Inc. ("Agbotic").
+On October 29, 2020 NYGB amended the transaction and increased its commitment amount by \$1.0 million to fund short-term working capital needs.
+The Project is located in Sackets Harbor, NY and grows certified organic produce for sale into local markets, while the Project's energy efficiency measures and on-site generation are expected to reduce greenhouse gas ("GHG") emissions.
+NYGB's investment in the Agbotic transaction is its first in a controlled environment agricultural ("CEA") asset as part of its ongoing efforts to create and expand new asset classes of sustainable infrastructure investments.
 The transaction creates an important precedent in the CEA sector and signals to the market that project financings are available to experienced CEA producers with high-quality assets.